 - the use of the Voucher through a Visitor Information Centre only (i.e., the Voucher cannot be applied to a booking or payment made directly with the Tourism Product provider);

 - the range of available Tourism Products from the Visitor Information Centres and their selection of the Tourism Products included in the Tourism Voucher Promotion;

 - the single transaction requirements and limits of value for use of the Voucher toward the cost of the Tourism Product; and

 - the payment at the time of booking of the balance of the cost for the Tourism Product selected.

 - The use of any Voucher by an Entrant:

 - is subject to the terms and conditions of the Tourism Voucher Promotion set by Tourism NT and made available on the Website;

-- must be redeemed within 30 days of downloading the Voucher or before 31 October 2020 (whichever comes first);
+- must be redeemed within 30 days of voucher issue date or before 31 October 2020 (whichever comes first);

 - is exclusive of any additional costs and liabilities incurred beyond the value of the Voucher (used in accordance with the conditions of use) or incurred after the Voucher has been redeemed;